org-arl/unet-blog/_posts/2020-10-31-custom-phy.md

 private NodeAddressCache addrCache = new NodeAddressCache(this, true)
 ```

-We also need to keep a cache of pending transmission requests, so that when Yoda PHY informs us that the transmission is complete, we can inform our client (agent who sent us the transmission request) that the transmission was completed:
+We also need to keep a temporarily store pending transmission requests, so that when Yoda PHY informs us that the transmission is complete, we can inform our client (agent who sent us the transmission request) that the transmission was completed:
 ```groovy
 private Map<String,Message> pending = [:]
 ```